covenantrc/covenantrc.github.io/index.md

 4. We will provide expert knowledge in construction and remodeling.

-<h2 style="display: inline">Custom Home Building</h2> is our specialty, but we also do smaller projects:
+<span style="font-size: 1.5em">Custom Home Building</span> is our specialty, but we also do smaller projects:

 <img src="res/house_front.jpg" style="float:left; margin-right: 30px">